ukiwsz27/ethstaker/staking-glossary.md

 ## Withdrawal address

 An address that can be optionally set when creating a validator key that will be used to withdraw staked ETH.
 If this address is not set at the time of key creation it can be set at the time of withdrawal instead.
-For more information on possible reasons for not setting the withdrawal address on key creation, [see our FAQ answer](faq.md#should-i-set-a-withdrawal-address-when-setting-up-my-solo-staking-validator).
+For more information about setting the withdrawal address on key creation, [see our FAQ answer](faq.md#should-i-set-a-withdrawal-address-when-setting-up-my-solo-staking-validator).